 - To stop all websites from loading the Desktop version, follow the above steps and turn off the toggle for ‘Request Desktop Website.’

-How to Request Desktop Site in Safari in iOS 12
+How to Request Desktop Site in Safari on iPhone

-To view desktop version for a site on iPhone and iPad running iOS 12, tap on share icon from the bottom bar and then tap on Request Desktop Site.
+To view desktop version for a site on iPhone, tap on share icon from the bottom bar and then tap on Request Desktop Site.

-So, we can conclude that for many websites, you may not see any significant visual changes in the desktop version, but your browser does load the resources of a desktop version when you enable it.
+So, we can conclude that you may not see any significant visual changes in the desktop version for many websites, but your browser does load the resources of a desktop version when you enable it.

 You may also like to read…

-- Steps to Check Digital Certificates in Safari, Chrome, Firefox, Opera, and iPhone
+- Steps to Check Digital Certificates in Safari